 sudo apt search php8.1-*

-Above command will list all available PHP7 modules for installation, Let’s begin installation of modules.
+The above command will list all available PHP7 modules for installation, Let’s begin the installation of modules.

 sudo apt install php8.1-mysql php8.1-curl php8.1-xml